-In today’s hypercompetitive business world, there are numerous reasons why a certification in Human Resources matters.
+In today’s hypercompetitive business world, there are numerous reasons why HR certification matters.
 For starters, one out of two hiring managers prefers candidates with certification, according to the Human Resources Certification Institute’s 2008 Value of Certification Survey.
 In addition, the Bureau of Labor Statistics expects the demand for human resources professionals to grow 17% by 2016.
 Even more compelling is that Money Magazine ranked Human Resources Manager careers #4 in a recent Best Jobs in America survey.
 As the competition for this top job grows, HR professionals with valuable certification are more likely to stand out from the other candidates.

 The 21st century human resources field is light years ahead of former days when HR was predominantly limited to administrative duties.
 Today’s human resources professionals still perform traditional tasks like employment screening and answering benefits questions, but they are also pivotal in high-level planning with responsibilities like consulting with top executives to chart strategic direction and shaping key policies.
 Mary E. Power, executive director of the HR Certification Institute, states that “Credentials earned through the HR Certification Institute are key to keeping the skills of today’s HR professional current.”

 As the unemployment numbers continue to rise and the number of job openings continues to decrease, the candidate-to-job ratio is the highest since the recession began in 2007.
 Currently, there are 6.3 job seekers for every job opening, as reported by the Bureau of Labor Statistics and the Economic Policy Institute.
-Faced with this sobering reality, there are even more reasons why certification matters for you personally and professionally.
-Earnin your certification is a career-long commitment that demonstrates to your peers and your company that you are driven to be a successful human resources manager.
+Faced with this sobering reality, there are even more reasons why HR certification matters for you personally and professionally.
+HR certification is a career-long commitment that demonstrates to your peers and your company that you are driven to be a successful human resources manager.

 Prestigious HR Credentials: